Australia buys into JSF, with a sense of caution

 The Australian defense department’s uphill struggle to control acquisition programs is progressing, but it is far from reaching fruition.
 The government’s decision to go ahead with the purchase of up to 100 F-35 Joint Strike Fighters will test what lessons have been learned from delays on airborne early warning aircraft, tankers and helicopters.
 Schedule performance has long been a thorn in the side of the department, which in recent years has rolled out a range of reform measures to try ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Will JSF Avoid Schedule Delays Plaguing Australian Defense Buys?".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Will JSF Avoid Schedule Delays Plaguing Australian Defense Buys?".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.